Updated:

 Tree Pollen:

-These trees are a significant contributor to Tucson allergies and have recently played a big role in rising pollen counts in Tucson.
+These trees are a significant contributor to Tucson allergies and have recently played a big role in the rising Tucson pollen count:

 Mesquite - Pollinating from mid-March to late May.
 Mesquite is known to grow in dry, hot areas.
-They are also one of the top pollen-producing trees in the Western United States.
+Mesquite trees have been noted to be among the major causes of allergens, specifically in Tucson.

 Paloverde - Usually begins blooming around mid-March to late April, and spreads thoroughly on windy days.
 Be sure to check your local pollen count on windy days to avoid allergens like these.

-Ash - Often reaches its highest peak in the early Spring.
-Those who are usually allergic to Olive trees might also sensitive to Ash trees, as the two trees can be cross-reactive.
+Ash - Often reaches its highest peak in the early spring.
+Those who are usually allergic to Olive trees might also be sensitive to Ash trees, as the two trees can be cross-reactive.

 Cottonwood - Affects your allergies before the cotton actually spreads around.
 However, these tiny cotton particles can spread for miles, especially on windy days.
 Cottonwood season typically begins to spread from early January to mid-April.